 Employment Outlook and Salary Info

-Based on information provided by the U.S. Bureau of Labor Statistics (BLS), while employment for all photographers is expected to grow 3% between 2014 and 2024, jobs for newspaper publishing photographers was projected to decline 41%.
+Based on information provided by the U.S. Bureau of Labor Statistics (BLS), while employment for all photographers is expected to decline 6% between 2018 and 2028, employment number for those working in newspaper publishing photographers was estimated at 2,470.
 Although the demand for print images in the news industry continues to decrease, the decreased cost of digital cameras has lowered the barrier to entry into this field. (www.bls.gov).
-Film producers and directors, however, should see 9% employment growth as public demand for movies increases.
+Film producers and directors, however, should see 5% employment growth as public demand for movies increases.

 Graduates of the bachelor's program can continue to increase their level of expertise within visual communications at the graduate level, most commonly through a Master of Fine Arts program.
 In the master's program, students can develop their conceptual skills and experiment with media through studio courses, seminars and independent studies.